November 21, 2023

 While the color profile is the main value indicator, it’s not all about looks!
 A TY Peace Bear’s value can also be influenced by whether it has a red factory stamp inside the tush tag.
 Beaniepedia’s entry on Peace the Bear explains how stamps that say “102” can raise the value by around $10 to $15 depending on if it is pastel or neon-colored, while stamps reading “108” or “113” can get up to $35 or more depending on the beanie’s color mix.

-As explained in our article on the Princess Diana Beanie Baby, some universal factors also influence the value of a Peace the Bear, such as whether it was manufactured in Indonesia or China, or whether it is filled with PE or PVC pellets.
+As explained in our article on the Princess Diana Beanie Baby, some universal factors also influence the value of a Peace Bear, such as whether it was manufactured in Indonesia or China, or whether it is filled with PE or PVC pellets.
 These factors are quite important to the right collector, as they affect the nap and look of the Beanie Baby when it’s on display.

-Some websites and eBay listings talk about a “no emblem” Peace the Bear where the signature peace symbol is missing, describing it as a manufacturing error that adds value.
+Some websites and eBay listings talk about a “no emblem” Peace Bear where the signature peace symbol is missing, describing it as a manufacturing error that adds value.
 In reality, this is no error at all; it’s an entirely different Beanie Baby!

-Although the 1997 Peace the Bear will always be the most iconic and valuable, the concept has enjoyed some refreshes over the years.
-In 2002, TY released a new version of Peace the Bear, except that it was tie-dyed with a single blue or purple color instead of rainbow.
+Although the 1997 Peace Bear will always be the most iconic and valuable, the concept has enjoyed some refreshes over the years.
+In 2002, TY released a new version of Peace the Bear, except that it was tie-dyed with a single blue or purple color instead of a rainbow.
 There are also two versions of this Beanie Baby where the peace emblem is either hollow (can see through to the Beanie’s fur) or filled.
 Since they didn’t have the exciting multicolored tie-dye of the original, these Peace Bears aren’t very popular and don’t sell for much.

 Like most of the most in-demand Beanie Babies, Peace the Bear is beloved for its striking visual appearance.
 Since this is the only type of Beanie Baby that is tie-dyed (after retiring Garcia), it’s already more valuable to collectors just for its unique aesthetic.
 And since no two Peace Bears are identical, you could even build an entire collection of them without doubling up.